 imm dist = (pt.x*pt.x + pt.y*pt.y).sqrt

-It is possible to use the & operator to obtain a borrowed reference to a specific property within a structure:
+It is also possible to use the & operator to borrow a reference to a specific field within a struct value.

 It is not possible to check whether two structs have the same value if the struct defines only fields.
 However, two struct values may be compared if the struct implements the comparison methods.
 Also, it is possible to perform partial matching of a struct against some pattern.